Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 **click to enlarge**

-By providing a detailed visualization of every aspect of your sales portfolio, this report empowers sales managers to take a full snapshot of their sales operations without losing any information, enabling them to create an extensive sales report.
+By providing a detailed visualization of every aspect of your sales portfolio, this report empowers sales managers to take a full snapshot of their sales operations without losing any insights, enabling them to create an extensive sales report.

 KPIs used:

-- Sales growth:
+• Sales growth:

 An important sales chart to include in your reporting schedule, the sales growth will show you whether your business is developing steadily or needs further adjustments.